A guide to testing PPC ad copy

 10. Test for Statistical Significance

 Some PPC Analysts don’t measure the statistical significance of their ad copy test because it takes more time to do and often clouds results.
-Whilst there’s a clear winner in the top example, you frequently get a different winner for every ad group, with no recognisable patterns in the bottom example.
+Whilst there’s a clear winner in the top example, you frequently get a different winner for every ad group, with no recognizable patterns in the bottom example.
 Moreover, measurement is often unreliable because the winner keeps on changing.

 There was a fantastic analysis at a PPC Hero talk in 2017 that tracked an ad copy test over time.
 It highlighted that one variant became a statistically significant winner for a few days before swinging back to dead even, to the other copy becoming visibly better before the whole process repeated itself.
 The results literally depended on when you measured it.